 3. SXJJX RC Rock Off-Road

 This is a very tough RC car.
-The frame and every part is fixed with screws guaranteeing that it can take a punch.
+The frame and every part are fixed with screws guaranteeing that it can take a punch.
 This is probably the best RC car you can get for wild, unstable off-road drives.
-Not only is it durable, but the tires are made from PVC materials that are elastic and soft, with a very strong grip and skid resistance.
+Not only is it durable, but the tires are made from PVC materials that are elastic and soft, with a firm grip and skid resistance.

-Another nice addition is that the electric motor is very strong, and gives you enough torque to go wherever you want it to go.
+Another excellent addition is that the electric motor is powerful and gives you enough torque to go wherever you want it to go.
 However, this one is a bit slow, and the battery doesn’t last that long.

-First, the chassis is made from a lightweight, 2.5 millimeter thick aluminum alloy.
-This protects it from damage, while making it quite light.
+First, the chassis is made from a lightweight, 2.5-millimeter thick aluminum alloy.
+This protects it from damage while making it quite light.
 Furthermore, the suspension arms are also made from a light alloy, reducing the weight of the car, while sacrificing none of the durability or strength.
-Also, compared to other gas-powered cars, this one is relatively easy to maintain and fix.
+Also, compared to other gas-powered vehicles, this one is relatively easy to maintain and fix.

 However, it’s a bit difficult to control and steer, and the control radius isn’t that wide.